John's first author paper is out today in Nature Communications!

 The Graduate Program in Immunology is pleased to announce the recipients of this year's Immunology awards.

-Attached is a listing of Immunology Program members who will present at AAI.
+Here is a listing of Immunology Program members who will present at the AAI Annual Meeting.

-Please do your best to attend each other’s presentations and connect while in D.C.
+Please do your best to attend each other’s presentations and connect while in San Diego, CA.